Gustave Whitehead - a Short History

 When Le Cato’s promised contract in Atlantic City didn’t materialize, Whitehead returned to Bridgeport where the Texan, William D. Custead was waiting for him.

 Custead promised to invest $100,000 but soon left when Whitehead refused to divulge the secret ingredient in his acetylene motor’s fuel.
 However, Custead did buy a motor from Whitehead and became one of the first dealers for Whitehead motors.

-In January 1902, the No. 22’s motor was damaged in a hard landing.
-It was then left outdoors for the rest of the winter for lack of a place to store it, becoming unserviceable as a result.
+Whitehead's No. 22 aircraft was left outdoors for the rest of the winter for lack of a place to store it, becoming unserviceable as a result.
 In April, Whitehead’s brother, John, arrived and contributed some of his savings.
 But it wasn’t enough.
 Soon, John left.
-It was then that Whitehead made the decision to no longer build his own airplanes.
+It was then that Whitehead decided to stop building his own airplanes.
 Clearly, no-one was willing to actually pay for them.
 From then on, he would only build them for others – cash in advance.

 This decision led to Whitehead becoming a central figure in the early years of US aviation.
 He quickly made a name for himself as an aviation supplier.
 As early as 1902 the “Automobile Trade Magazine” reported that customers could order lightweight kerosene, gasoline, acetylene, steam and gunpowder motors along with dirigables and airplanes from Gustave Whitehead in Connecticut.

 motor & airframe supplier